hmisonne/UdacityWebDev/01_fyyur/README.md

 ## Introduction

 This project is part of the Udacity Full Stack Developer Nano Degree.
-The goal of this project is to build the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.
+The goal of this project is to:
+- Connect a web app to a PostgreSQL database (local connection)
+- Implement data models in relational, normalized form.
+  - Create models using SQLAlchemy syntax: Artists, Shows, Venues  with the proper attributes, constraints and relationship to satisfy the needs of this application.
+- Use SQL to select records, create records and conduct joined queries.
+- Create a web app that builds successfully and runs without errors

 ![Fyyur Demo](demo/demo.gif)